gh-cli-for-education/gh-education/docs/src/temas/syntax-analysis/teoria.md

 This requires *multiple goal symbols* for the lexical grammar.
 The use of multiple lexical goals ensures that there are no lexical ambiguities that would affect **automatic semicolon insertion**.

-For example, there are no syntactic grammar contexts where both a leading division or division-assignment, and a leading [RegularExpressionLiteral](https://tc39.es/ecma262/#prod-RegularExpressionLiteral) are permitted.
+For example, **there are no syntactic grammar contexts where both a leading division or division-assignment, and a leading [RegularExpressionLiteral](https://tc39.es/ecma262/#prod-RegularExpressionLiteral) are permitted**.

 This is not affected by semicolon insertion (see [12.5](https://tc39.es/ecma262/#prod-RegularExpressionLiteral)); in examples such as lines 4 and 5 in the following code: